Shresht7/NLPowerShell/README.md

 ```powershell
 PS> Get-Command | Get-Random | Get-Help -Full  # Retrieve a random command and display its full help information.
 ```

-> [!NOTE]
-> NLPowerShell automatically validates generated commands against your local system using the PowerShell AST.
-If the AI suggests a cmdlet or tool that isn't installed, the module will catch the error and automatically request a corrected alternative from the AI.

 ---